-This article explains briefly what full decriminalisation of the sex trade (or “decriminalisation of sex work” as its sometimes called) means in practice.
-This supplements the bullet points on our white flyers with background information and references to research, etc.
+This article explains briefly what “decriminalisation of prostitution” or “decriminalisation of sex work” means in practice.
+This supplements the bullet points on our RCN Congress 2019 flyers (and the white flyers we have given out elsewhere) with further information, links to research studies, etc.

 One of the primary purposes of the criminal law is to make it clear what society considers unacceptable and to discourage people from doing those things.
 So when something that was previously illegal is no longer a criminal offence, it sends out the message that society now considers that to be acceptable.
 For example, when gay marriage was made legal, it sent out the welcome message that gay relationships make a positive contribution to society.

 So when a country decides to decriminalise the sex trade, it sends out the message that buying sexual access to other people and profiting from other people’s prostitution are now considered normal, legitimate, and acceptable things to do.

 In the sex trade, the commodity being sold is sexual access to predominantly women and girls.
 This is treating them as an object or commodity rather than as a whole, complex human being.
 The pimps and brothel keepers profit from this reduction of women and girls to objects and commodities.